 - Plusvalia: If the seller is a non-fiscal resident in Spain, then the lawyer of the buyer will retain an estimation for the Plusvalia (local Capital Gain Tax over the increased value from the ground over the years), apply for the bill at the Town Hall and pay for it plus making the balance for the seller

 - Capital Gain Tax: Payment of the retained 3% Capital Gain Tax (if the seller is a non-fiscal resident in Spain) in name of the seller.
 See more about this subject in the paragraph below.

 - Retentions seller: Balance of retained amounts by the lawyer (for example for the DAFO (countryside) or other negotiated procedures) based on the final bills.
 This point is not of relevance to the buyer.

 Normally the lawyer takes care of the transferring of the existing service contracts for (if applicable):

 - Parking exit tax

 - Gas (only for fixed network supply so not the bottles)

-For satellite TV and for internet through radio signal or mobile phone signal it´s advisable to first check the reception at location.
+For satellite TV and for internet through radio signal or mobile phone signal it´s advisable to first check the reception at the location.
 No satellite possible or too expensive for normal TV?
-With an internet speed of 10 MB the online TV-service of Netflix is also a fine option.
-Also with a Spanish contract you can choose for English language and subtitles.
+With an internet speed of 10 MB the online TV service of Netflix is also a fine option.
+Also with a Spanish contract, you can choose for English language and subtitles.

 The 3% Capital Gain Tax retention seller

 The Spanish government created this rule to avoid non-residents to leave Spain without paying taxes.
-Be aware: the 3% rule for the buyer only concerns a retention / calculation.
-This amount aren´t his costs and doesn´t affect the purchase price.
+Be aware: the 3% rule for the buyer only concerns a retention/calculation.
+These amounts aren´t his costs and don´t affect the purchase price.